Why would a surgical penile implant (penile prosthesis) be used?

 While men who have had the prosthesis surgery can see the small surgical scar where the bottom of the penis meets the scrotal sac, other people probably will be unable to tell that a man had an implant.
 Most men would not be embarrassed in a locker room or public restroom, for example.

-Will insurance cover the cost of the implant?
+Will insurance cover the cost of a penile implant?

 Insurance coverage for these operations is often good, as long as a medical cause of ED is established.
 Medicare covers the surgery, and Medicaid may in selected cases.